kamrann/imgui-sfml-build2/README.md

 ## Usage

 Simply add the backend package to your `manifest`.
-Note that `libimgui-sfml` package is a framework backend, which means it is all self-contained and you do not need any additional render or platform backend.
+Note that the `libimgui-framework-sfml` package is a framework backend, which means it is all self-contained and you do not need to add any additional render or platform backend.

 ```
-depends: libimgui-framwwork-sfml
+depends: libimgui-framework-sfml
 ```

 Headers are included without any prefix, for example: